1: What was is in scope for this project?

 Expenditures made using Foundation funds only must comply with Foundation Disbursement Policy & Procedures.
 Purchases using some combination of University and Foundation funds must comply with the Foundation’s policies AND with University policies and procedures.

-Please note that a Travel Authorization (referred to as a “Request” in Concur) will be required for ALL travel, regardless of funding, in the new Concur travel system.
+Please note that a Travel Authorization (referred to as a “Request” in Concur) is required for ALL travel, regardless of funding, in the new Concur travel system.

 Yes.
 If there are any vendors that your department pays regularly from Foundation funds that are not setup in OMNI, they will be need to be established as a Supplier in OMNI.
 If your department plans to issue a PO to any of these vendors, please follow the procedures for new supplier setup on Procurement Services’ website.
 If all purchases from these vendors will be made unencumbered, please complete the appropriate Vendor Authentication form located here.